Yizack/Yizack/README.md

 Panama City, Panama \
 *Aug 2023 — Mar 2024*

+- Worked with teams to develop and maintain internal web applications and services.
+- Created and maintained API integrations using Laravel.
+- Developed and optimized ETL processes to extract, transform, and load data efficiently between different databases.
+- Participated in Solution Design with the team for new or improvement of existing systems.
+- Managed the regional IT page as a Community Member of the company's Microsoft SharePoint Enterprise Portal.

 **Web App Developer** at **GRUPO K & H, S.A** \
 Pacora, Panama \
 *May 2022 — Present*